buriihenry/Salary-Prediction-for-Software-Engineers/README.md

 You should be able to view the homepage.

-Select the activity which you want, Eplore or Predict
+Select the activity which you want, Explore or Predict

 If everything goes well, you should Visiualize the data from Explore page or Predict the data from Predict page